 In 1967, the California State legislature passed and enacted the Gonsalves Milk Pooling Act.
 The law provided the authority for the California Agriculture Secretary to develop and implement a pooling plan, which was implemented in 1968.
 The California pooling plan provides for the operation of a State-wide pool for all milk that is produced in the State and delivered to California pool plants.
 It uses an equalization fund that equalizes prices among all handlers and sets minimum prices to be paid to all producers pooled on the State order.
-While the pooling plan details vary somewhat from pooling details under the Federal order program, the California pooling objectives are, for all intents and purposes, identical to those of the Federal order program.
+While the pooling plan details vary somewhat from pooling details under the Federal order program, the California pooling objectives are, for all intents and purposes, identical to those of the Federal program.

 It is clear from this review of the Federal and the California State programs that the orderly marketing of milk is intended.
 Both provide a stable marketing relationship between handlers and dairy farmers and both serve the public interest.
 It would be incorrect to conclude that the Federal and California milk order programs have differing purposes when the means, mechanisms, and goals are so nearly identical.
-In fact, and as indicated in both briefs and in comments to the tentative final decision by the supporters for Proposal 1, the Federal order program has precedent in recognizing that the California State milk order program has marketwide pooling.
-Under milk order provisions in effect prior to milk order reform, and under § 1000.76, a provision currently applicable to all Federal milk marketing orders, the Department has consistently recognized California as a State government with marketwide pooling.
+In fact, and as indicated in brief by the supporters for Proposal 1, the Federal order program has precedent in recognizing that the California State milk order program has marketwide pooling.
+Under milk order provisions in effect prior to milk order reform, and under § 1000.76(c), a provision currently applicable to all Federal milk marketwide pooling.

 Since the 1960's, the Federal milk order program recognized the harm and disorder that resulted to both producers and handlers when the same milk of a producer was simultaneously pooled on more than one Federal order.
 As noted above, producers do not receive uniform minimum prices, and handlers receive unfair competitive advantages.
 The need to prevent "double pooling" became critically important as distribution areas expanded and orders merged.
 The issue of California milk, already pooled under its State-operated program and able to simultaneously pool under a Federal order, has, for all intents and purposes, the same undesirable outcomes that Federal orders once experienced and subsequently corrected.
-It is clear that the Upper Midwest order needs amending to prevent the ability to pool milk on more than one order when both orders employ marketwide pooling.
+It is clear that the Upper Midwest order should be amended to prevent the ability to pool on more than one order when both orders employ marketwide pooling.

 There are other State-operated milk order programs that provide for marketwide pooling.
 For example, New York, as indicated in record testimony, operates a milk order program for the western region of that State.
-A key feature explaining why this Stateoperated program has operated for years alongside the Federal milk order program is the exclusion of milk from the State pool when the same milk is already pooled under a Federal order.
-Because Federal orders have prohibited the same milk being pooled simultaneously, the Federal order program has had no reason again to address specifically double dipping or double pooling issues, the disorderly marketing conditions that arise from such practice, or the primacy of one regulatory program over another.
+A key feature explaining why this State-operated program has operated for years alongside the Federal milk order program is the exclusion of milk from the State pool when the same milk is already pooled under a Federal order.
+Because of the impossibility of the same milk being pooled simultaneously, the Federal order program has had no reason to specifically address double dipping or double pooling issues, the disorderly marketing conditions that arise from such practice, or the primacy of one regulatory program over another.
 The other states with marketwide pooling similarly do not double pool Federal order milk.